atxwang/atxwang.github.io/_posts/2025/music2025.md

 *Favorite track*: "Cutthroat"
 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/album/3Wm7UlvuhjWq4kiUBOqZeE?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 **Maruja's *Tir na nOg* and *Pain to Power***: Maruja has been knocking it out of the park for a while now with stunning instrumental post-rock/jazz-rock projects like *Tir na nOg*, but the addition of Harry Wilkinson's vocals on their debut album has made it one of the most divisive releases of the year.
-I happen to like Wilkinson's rapping (to all the haters---it's really not different from someone like Zack de la Rocha's) and adore his singing, but I'll happily admit that the best bits of *Pain to Power* are the thrashy instrumental breakdowns and cathartic, sweeping outros.
+I happen to like Wilkinson's rapping (to all the haters---it's really not different from someone like Zack de la Rocha's) and adore his singing ("Saoirse" and "Reconcile" are gorgeous), but I'll happily admit that the best bits of *Pain to Power* are the thrashy instrumental breakdowns and cathartic, sweeping outros.
 *Favorite track*:
 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/album/2iD7JYKrmAAT0erQWjkj96?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>